andgineer/bombard/README.rst

 In first request you can get security token as in example above.

-And use it in next requests.
-Python in-line supported:
+And use it in next requests:

 .. code-block:: yaml

      postsList:
         url: "{host}posts"
         headers:
-            Authorization: "Bearer {token}"
+            Authorization: "Bearer {token}"  # we get {token} in 1st request
         script: |
-            for post in resp[:3]:  # add getPost requests for 1st ten posts in the list reload(ammo.getPost, id=post['id'])
+            for post in resp[:3]:  # for 1st three posts from response
+                # schedule getPost request (from ammo section)
+                # and provide it with id we got from the response
+                reload(ammo.getPost, id=post['id'])

 Included examples.
 To list examples